Classic Knorr Spinach Dip Recipe

 • 1 cup mayonnaise

-• one 16 ounce container sour cream
+• 16 ounces sour cream

-• one 1.8 ounce package dry vegetable soup mix
+• 1.8 ounces dry vegetable soup mix

-• minced green onions for topping
+• green onions, minced for topping

-• 1 tablespoon dry onion soup mix, optional not original, but I love it!
+• 1 tablespoon dry onion soup mix, optional, not original, but I love it!

 Instructions